olavea/gatsby-theme-childrens-picture-book/README.md

   @olavea/gatsby-theme-picture-book
 </h1>

-**Create a Do-It-Yourself picture book together with a child you know.**

 > I love reading books.
 So the day it dawned on me that I could build a book with Gatsby was a GOOD day.
 By open sourcing this theme I hope to pass some of the goodness on to you.

 > Read how my daughter Lillian (4.5 🦄) gave me this book building idea below.